-To help fill this gap I have used Brown’s (2015) concluding chapter in the excellent new book Leading the Use of Research & Evidence in Schools. to draw up a provisional check-list for school research leads.
-Subsequently, I will identify a number of possible omissions from this check-list which may need to be included if it is to provide a comprehensive guide to action.
+To help fill this gap I have used Brown’s (2015) concluding chapter in the excellent new book Leading the Use of Research & Evidence in Schools. to draw up a provisional checklist for school research leads.
+Subsequently, I will identify a number of possible omissions from this checklist that may need to be included if it is to provide a comprehensive guide to action.

 A Check-List for Leading the Use of Research and Evidence in Schools

-Brown (2015) has produced a check-list for school leaders wishing to develop a research and evidence-informed school culture.
-In this checklist Brown distinguishes between actions/factor which are ‘transformational’ in nature and enable research and evidence to be a core components of the work of the school.
-These ‘transformational’ actions are contrasted with those which are pupil-centred and focus upon using research and evidence to improve teaching and learning, and are summarised in Table 1
+Brown (2015) has produced a checklist for school leaders wishing to develop a research and evidence-informed school culture.
+In this checklist, Brown distinguishes between actions/factors which is ‘transformational’ in nature and enable research and evidence to be a core component of the work of the school.
+These ‘transformational’ actions are contrasted with those which are pupil-centered and focus upon using research and evidence to improve teaching and learning and are summarised in Table 1

 Some initial observations on Brown’s checklist

-When constructing a check-list, it is almost inevitable that some items may be left-out.
-Items may be omitted from the check-list because they are taken for granted and are assumed to be in place.
+When constructing a checklist, it is almost inevitable that some items may be left out.
+Items may be omitted from the checklist because they are taken for granted and are assumed to be in place.
 Other items may be omitted because they reflect a different stance on the task at hand.
-My own experience of check-lists suggest that it is better to have too much on a check-list than too little, so below are a few thoughts as to what could also be included.
+My own experience of check-lists suggests that it is better to have too much on a check-list than too little, so below are a few thoughts as to what could also be included.